-The covered passages of Paris have intrigued me ever since I first wandered down one, my eyes were torn between the ornate glass ceiling, the old-school shop fronts and the charming tiled floor.
-After this, I made a point to visit as many as possible on a subsequent visit to Paris, in search of the best covered passages.
-You could say I visited 21 of them, so you don’t have to!
+The covered passages of Paris have intrigued me ever since I first wandered along one: my eyes were torn between the ornate glass ceiling, the old-school shop fronts and the charming tiled floor.
+After this, I made it my mission to visit every single one, in search of the best covered passages.

-These covered passages are one of the many charming features of Paris and remain somewhat off the beaten track.
-I doubt that many people seek out the covered passages on their first visit to Paris, but there are fascinating parts of the city and the best ones are worth experiencing if you want to get to know Paris better.
+These covered passages are one of the many charming features of the city and remain somewhat off the beaten track in Paris.
+I doubt that many people seek out the covered passages on their first visit to Paris, but they are fascinating parts of the city and the best ones are worth experiencing if you want to get to know Paris better.

 What Are The Covered Passages Of Paris?